teamneusta/converter-bundle/docs/cached-converter.md

 The `DefaultCacheManagement` is offering a simple array-based cache of converted objects which is using the `$keyFactory` to determine the cache key.
 This allows you to implement very domain-specific identifications of your object conversions.

-The `DefaulCachedConverter` is using the `DefaultCacheManagement` component and always reads first from cache and if the target object can not be found it will be written into the cache before returning.
+The `CachedConverter` is using the `CacheManagement` and always reads first from cache and if the target object can not be found it will be written into the cache before returning.

 ## Why?!